TheJacksonLaboratory/zarrdataset/docs/source/examples/basic_example.md

 plt.show()
 ```

-## Using ZarrDataset as a generator
+## Using ZarrDataset in a for loop

 +++